-Free tutoring is available for a wide range of courses and topics at Florida State University including help in those courses typically perceived as particularly rigorous.
+Free tutoring is available for a wide range of challenging courses at Florida State University.
 Tutoring provides targeted content review outside of the classroom for any enrolled student.
 Tutors are not permitted to work on any class assignment.
 Students are encouraged to bring content or practice problems to review with the tutor.
-These University sponsored tutoring options include:
+Visit tutoring.fsu.edu to access a list of tutoring options by course subject and to learn more about tutoring services.
+University sponsored tutoring options include: